cyclaero/void-zones-tools/README.md

 ### For what are void zones useful?

 Void zones are the most straightforward way of blocking ad, tracking and other malware domains.
-While the method is similar to the *Hosts* files approach, the void zone method has 3 advantages:
+While the method is similar to the *Hosts* file approach, the void zone method got 3 advantages:

 1. Requests for any subdomain of the void zone result in `NXDOMAIN`.
-   In *Hosts* files any subdomain needs its own entry.
+   In *Hosts* files every subdomain needs its own entry.

-2. In *Hosts* files, each entry does consist of an IP address and a fully qualified domain, and DNS requests for a given domain would return the listed IP address.
+2. In *Hosts* files, each entry does consist of an IP address and a fully qualified domain, so DNS requests for a given domain would return the listed IP address.
 For blocking purposes either `127.0.0.1` or `0.0.0.0` is used, which may result in undesired side effects:

-   - in the case of `127.0.0.1`, developers won't be able to run a test web-server on localhost, and any software is suppoesed to try to establish a connection to localhost, and this usually ends up in a timeout error.
+   - in the case of `127.0.0.1`, developers won't be able to run a test web-server on localhost, and any software is supposed to try to establish a connection to localhost, and this usually ends up in a timeout error.
-   - in the case of `0.0.0.0` ill-behaved software still tries establish a connection, which cannot work, but resources are utilized until timeout.
+   - in the case of `0.0.0.0` ill-behaved software still tries to establish a connection, which cannot work, but resources are utilized until timeout.

    The void zone response is `NXDOMAIN`, and no software would try to establish a connection